Manipulating Feature Visualizations with Gradient Slingshots: Gradient Slingshots

 Let $\phi: \mathcal{X} \to \mathbb{R}$ be a function satisfying the following condition:

 where $\gamma \in \mathbb{R}$ is a constant hyperparameter.
-This condition ensures all partial derivatives are directed towards our target point $\bm{q^t}$, ensuring convergence of the optimization procedure to the target point in the parametrized space $\mathcal{Q}$.
+This condition guarantees that all partial derivatives are directed towards our target point $\bm{q^t}$, driving the optimization procedure to converge to $\bm{q^t}$ in the parameterized space $\mathcal{Q}$.
+We assume, within the scope of this paper, that $\gamma > 0$ and $\eta$ is differentiable and invertible on $\mathcal{Q}$.
 Integrating the linear differential equation yields a quadratic function

 where $C \in \mathbb{R}$ is a constant.